 - The surest way to be sure that you’ll feel safe and comfortable sleeping in a hostel or hotel’s bed is to make sure you see photos first.
 Look at their listing on their site, Booking.com or Tripadvisor to make sure you like the look of the bed and room.

-- Booking.com usually has so many photos that room photos are included
+- Booking.com usually has so many photos, including room/bed photos.

 - Tripadvisor has sections for both “Management Photos” and “Traveler Photos”.
 If the hotel has anything to hide (such as unsavory beds) you’ll almost always find traveler’s posting photos there to warn other guests.